 Why this happens in rotary screw compressors

-E-stop button pushed in (locked).
+- Emergency stop engaged E-stop button pushed in (locked).
 Must be twisted/pulled to reset.
 Often overlooked, especially after maintenance or shift changes.

-Thermal overload protection has tripped due to previous overheating or overcurrent.
+- Motor overload relay tripped Thermal overload protection has tripped due to previous overheating or overcurrent.
 Reset button is usually on or near the motor starter.

-Door switches, high temperature lockout, low oil pressure from previous run, or other safety circuits preventing start.
+- Safety interlock active Door switches, high temperature lockout, low oil pressure from previous run, or other safety circuits preventing start.

-On new installations or after electrical work, incorrect phase rotation prevents starting.
+- Phase sequence error (new installs) On new installations or after electrical work, incorrect phase rotation prevents starting.
 Swap any two phases to correct.

-Don't repeatedly press the start button hoping it will eventually work—if the compressor won't start, there's a reason.
+Don't repeatedly press the start button hoping it will eventually work.
+If the compressor won't start, there's a reason.
 Repeated attempts can damage motor windings or starter components.
 Diagnose the root cause first.